RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-9.4.md

 ## Control Statement

-Notify the user, upon successful logon, of the following additional information: {{ insert: param, ac-09.04_odp }}.
+The information system notifies the user, upon successful logon (access), of the following additional information: {{ insert: param, ac-9.4_prm_1 }}.

+## Control Objective

+Determine if:

+- \[AC-9(4)[1]\] the organization defines information to be included in addition to the date and time of the last logon (access); and

+- \[AC-9(4)[2]\] the information system notifies the user, upon successful logon (access), of the organization-defined information to be included in addition to the date and time of the last logon (access).

 ## Control guidance

-Organizations can specify additional information to be provided to users upon logon, including the location of the last logon.
-User location is defined as information that can be determined by systems, such as Internet Protocol (IP) addresses from which network logons occurred, notifications of local logons, or device identifiers.
+This control enhancement permits organizations to specify additional information to be provided to users upon logon including, for example, the location of last logon.
+User location is defined as that information which can be determined by information systems, for example, IP addresses from which network logons occurred, device identifiers, or notifications of local logons.

-## Control assessment-objective

-the user is notified, upon successful logon, of {{ insert: param, ac-09.04_odp }}.